jeddy3/stylelint-scales/lib/rules/line-heights/README.md

-# line-height
+# line-heights

-Specify a scale for line-heights.
+Specify a scale for line heights.

 ```css
 a {